 The M.A. in Sport and Recreation Management prepares students for careers in professional, intercollegiate and interscholastic sports; campus, community and commerical recreation settings, and many other areas.

-M.S. in Health & Human Physiology (without thesis)
+M.S. in Health & Human Physiology (Clinical Exercise Physiology)

-The M.S. in Health & Human Physiology offers a subtrack in the areas of:
+M.S. in Health & Human Physiology (Child Life)

 M.S. in Health & Human Physiology (with thesis)

 The M.S. in Health & Human Physiology (with thesis) is designed to academically prepare students with BS or BA degree(s) for a doctoral degree program in the broad areas of health promotion and human physiology.

 The Ph.D. in Health & Human Physiology has no formal subtracks - focus areas will reflect the expertise of the faculty in the department.